Topological Superconductivity from Unconventional Band Degeneracy with Conventional Pairing: Results

-\textit{FM order induced first-order TSCs.} We consider FM order in the above system, and we assume the magnetic polarization along the $z$ direction.
-Correspondingly, the whole system can be depicted by the following Hamiltonian
+We study possible topological superconductivity in the structure sketched in Fig.~\ref{fig1}, based on the above fourfold degenerate fermion.
+First, we consider the checkboard AFM order preserving the translational symmetries in the system as illustrated in Fig.~\ref{fig3}(a), and we assume the magnetic polarization along the $z$ direction.
+Correspondingly, the system is described by the following Hamiltonian

-where $\Delta_{\text{FM}}$ is the strength of the FM order.
-We first study how the FM order affects the 4-fold band degeneracy at M in the normal state.
-According to the real-space configuration in Fig.\ref{fig2}(c), the symmetry of the system is lowered to the magnetic space group $P4/n m^\prime m^\prime$ ($\#.129.417$)

-with $S_4^D$ the double group generated by $\{ S_{4z} | {\bf 0} \}$.
-All the symmetry operations in $\mathcal{G}_{\text{FM}}/T$ maintain at the M point.
-A direct group theory analysis shows that, the 4D IR in the paramagnetic state at M splits into two 2D IRs, among which one corresponds to 2-fold band degeneracy between the $J_z = 1/2$ and $J_z = -3/2$ states and the other between the $J_z = -1/2$ and $J_z = 3/2$ states (more details in SM).
-Such band degeneracies can be understood from the anticommutation relation between $\{ S_{4z} | {\bf 0} \}$ and $\{ I | {\bf \tau}_0 \}$ at M proved in Eq.\eqref{main_129commute}.
-We confirm the above analysis numerically in Fig.\ref{fig2}(c).